International Pharmacoeconomics and Health Economics (MSc)

 For more information, please see the course page on the School website.

-Candidates should possess a Bachelor's degree or comparable exam from a university or university of applied sciences with the scope of the Framework Act for Higher Education (Hochschulrahmengesetz).
+Candidates should possess a Bachelor's degree or comparable exam from a university or university of applied sciences.
 The degree must carry the equivalent of 180 ECTS credits and/or a standard period of study of at least three years.

 Applicants whose degrees are not directly related to health economics or health sciences must provide proof of at least 6 months relevant practical or theoretical health care experience.